MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctabctrl-class.md

 ```

 ### Parameters
- [in] *bEnable*
+*bEnable*<br/>
- TRUE to display the Close button on the active tab; FALSE to display the Close button on the upper-right corner of the tab area.
+[in] TRUE to display the Close button on the active tab; FALSE to display the Close button on the upper-right corner of the tab area.
 The default value is TRUE.

 ##  <a name="enableinplaceedit"></a>  CMFCTabCtrl::EnableInPlaceEdit
  Enables or disables editable tab labels.